Essential Financial Formulas 2026

 GPM = (Revenue - COGS) ÷ Revenue × 100%

-Shows percentage of revenue remaining after deducting cost of goods sold.
+Expresses ratio of revenue that is left after subtraction of cost of goods sold.

 Real Estate Formulas